Seiberg-Witten monopoles with multiple spinors on a surface times a circle: Introduction

 \subsection{Instantons in higher dimensions}

 The motivation for studying generalised Seiberg--Witten equations comes from higher-dimensional gauge theory.
 We only briefly outline this relationship as it will not be essential for understanding the results presented here.
-Donaldson, Thomas, and Segal initiated the programme of defining an enumerative invariant of Riemannian $7$--manifolds with holonomy contained in the exceptional Lie group $G_2$ \cite{donaldson-thomas, donaldson-segal}.
+Donaldson, Thomas, and Segal initiated a programme of defining an enumerative invariant of Riemannian $7$--manifolds with holonomy contained in the exceptional Lie group $G_2$ \cite{donaldson-thomas, donaldson-segal}.
 The putative invariant counts, in the sense of Fredholm differential topology, \emph{$G_2$--instantons}: a class of Yang--Mills connections solving a $7$--dimensional analogue of the anti-self-duality equation.
 A sequence of $G_2$--instantons can concentrate along a three-dimensional \emph{associative submanifold} $Y$, developing a bubble singularity in a way familiar from the four-dimensional theory \cite{tian}.
 This phenomenon causes the moduli space of $G_2$--instantons to be non-compact.
-As a result, the count of $G_2$--instantons can jump when we vary the $G_2$--metric and so it fails to be a deformation invariant.
+In particular, for a family $(g_t)_{t\in[0,1]}$ of $G_2$--metrics, the cobordism between the moduli spaces of $G_2$--instantons with respect to $g_0$ and $g_1$, given by the one-parameter moduli space, may fail to be compact.
+If this is the case, the count of $G_2$--instantons with respect to $g_t$ jumps as $t$ varies, and is not a deformation invariant.
 Haydys and Walpuski \cite{walpuski,haydys-walpuski,haydys4} proposed to compensate for such jumps by adding the number of Seiberg--Witten multi-monopoles on $Y$, counted with signs.
 This number itself is not a topological invariant of $Y$; it can jump when the Riemannian metric on $Y$ and other parameters of the equation are deformed.
 The point is that such jumps should occur exactly when a $G_2$--instanton is created or destroyed along $Y$.
-It is conjectured that a combination of the two numbers: the count of $G_2$--instantons and that of multi-monopoles summed over all associative submanifolds has the correct deformation behaviour.
+It is conjectured that a combination of the two numbers: the count of $G_2$--instantons and that of multi-monopoles summed over all associative submanifolds is invariant under deformations.

 The case $Y = S^1 \times \Sigma$ discussed in this article is particularly relevant to $G_2$--manifolds of the form $S^1 \times X$ for a Calabi--Yau three-fold $X$ containing $\Sigma$ as a holomorphic curve. $G_2$--instantons over $S^1 \times X$ correspond to Hermitian--Yang--Mills connections on $X$ and so one expects that there is a relationship between multi-monopoles on $S^1 \times \Sigma$ and Hermitian--Yang--Mills connections on $X$ whose energy is highly concentrated around $\Sigma$.
 From this perspective, our work can be seen as the first step towards a gauge-theoretic interpretation of local Donaldson--Thomas invariants in algebraic geometry \cite{okounkov, diaconescu}.